-The NFRMPO conducted one combined safety meeting (16th Annual) during the month of September 2018.
+The NFRMPO conducted one combined safety meeting (17th Annual) during the month of September 2019.
 The meeting was held at a central location near I-25 in Loveland to facilitate the of ease attendance for vanpoolers on their way home from work.
 Approximately 30 percent of the VanGo[TM] ridership attended the meeting.
-During the 2018 meeting, VanGo[TM] participants watched a video on safe driving distance and had the opportunity to discuss traffic and Park-n-Ride issues with CDOT staff.
+During the 2019 meeting, VanGo[TM] participants watched a video on using your mirrors and had the opportunity to discuss traffic and Park-n-Ride issues with CDOT staff.